SimulatedGREG/electron-vue/README.md

   * ESLint (extends 'standard')

 ### Getting Started
-This boilerplate was built as a template for [vue-cli](https://github.com/vuejs/vue-cli).
+This boilerplate was built as a template for [vue-cli](https://github.com/vuejs/vue-cli) and includes options to customize your final scaffolded app.
 ```bash
 # Install vue-cli and scaffold boilerplate
 npm install -g vue-cli